pivotal-cf/docs-rabbitmq-staging/README.md

 ### Style Sheet

-Use this section to specify spelling of special words for RabbitMQ for VMware Tanzu [VMs]:
+Use this section to specify spelling of special words for VMware Tanzu RabbitMQ [VMs]:

 + on-demand plan
 + shared-VM plan